· tutorials · 7 min read

 - Compatibility: OpenPDF is compatible with a wide range of Java applications, ensuring seamless integration.

-- Feature-Rich: Despite its simplicity, OpenPDF supports a variety of PDF features, including document manipulation, text formatting, and image inclusion.
+- Feature-Rich: Despite its simplicity, OpenPDF supports a variety of PDF features commonly found in Document Management Software, including document manipulation, text formatting, and image inclusion.

 Getting Started with OpenPDF